Last Updated on March 6, 2025 by Jess Brown

 The most successful people show up every day regardless if they feel like it or not.
 It doesn’t have to be a huge thing every day, just something that will bring you one step closer to your goals and dreams.
 It could be a phone call, sending an email, a quick 10-minute workout.

-These are things that are so easy to do, but they’re easy not to do as well.
+These are things that are so easy to do, but the only thing is, they’re also easy not to do.
 They’re a show of good faith to the Universe that you’re committed to taking action and building momentum.
 When you make the decision to make your one action a day non-negotiable over time these small things compound.

 You won’t see results right away, but 3, 6 or 9 months down the road you’ll be shocked at how far you’ve come.